anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 ## 6. BigQuery specific permissions

 The Cloud Dataflow template persis to BigQuery and we will run the DAG as the UMSA.
-Therefore, we will need to grant the **UMSA**, the requisite permissions.<br>
+Therefore, we will need to grant the **UMSA**, the requisite permissions.
+This was already completed in the very first module.<br>

 1) BigQuery admin role
 ```
-gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$UMSA_FQN \
+gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$SVC_PROJECT_UMSA_FQN \
 --role="roles/bigquery.admin"
 ```

 2) BigQuery data editor role
 ```
-gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$UMSA_FQN \
+gcloud projects add-iam-policy-binding $SVC_PROJECT_ID --member=serviceAccount:$SVC_PROJECT_UMSA_FQN \
 --role="roles/bigquery.dataEditor"
 ```